Inedo/inedo-docs/Content/proget/api/licenses/delete.md

 order: 5
 ---

-*Delete License* is available as both a pgutil command and an HTTP Request, and will delete a specified [LicenseInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/LicenseInfo.cs) object.
+*Delete License* is available as both a pgutil command and an HTTP Request, and will delete a specified license.

 :::(Info) (🚀 Quick Example: Deleting a license with pgutil) This example will Delete the license `ABC License 1.0` with the ID `ABC-1.0`: